kurotetsuka/hyphaelia/notes/operation_modes.md

 ## Other modes

 ### Pollination
- - Assisting initial mote distribution process.
+ - Assisting mote distribution process
-	 - informing trackers of new mote
-	 - seeding : pushing to initial hub(s)
+	 - seeding : pushing tracking info around
-	 - dispersion : hubs pushing to other hubs
+	 - dispersion : pushing the actual mote around

 ### Daisy-chain serving
  - Acting as a step in an indirect pull.